Beth Breger, Executive Director

 Joe began his time at LEDA in 2013.
 In the past, he has had the opportunity to work with several nonprofit organizations that address a range of issues, including religious tolerance, mental health, homelessness, employment training, and access to the arts.
 He attended Brown University and received a Bachelor of Science degree in physics.
 In his role as the Development and Communications Officer, Joe provides support for the organization’s fundraising efforts and for engagement with both LEDA Scholars and the general public.

-Zachary Cherry, Office Manager
+Zachary Cherry, Operations Manager

 Zach Cherry graduated from Amherst College with a B.A. in Law, Jurisprudence and Social Thought.
 Prior to officially joining the team, Zach worked alongside LEDA’s Summer Institute for years while employed at Princeton University’s Conference and Event Services office.
-In the summer of 2011, he worked as Administrative Director for LEDA’s Aspects of Leadership Summer Institute before becoming Office Manager in the New York office.
+In the summer of 2011, he worked as Administrative Director for LEDA’s Aspects of Leadership Summer Institute before becoming Office Manager and, later, Operations Manager in the New York office.

 Josh Rosenthal, Director of Curriculum and Facilitation; Senior Program Officer